Customization

 This procedure is inserted at the first position.

-This prevents potential confusion when Use layer size
+This prevents potential confusion when Resize to layer size

-is unchecked and the background is offset relative to the layer rather than the image canvas.
+is not present and the background is offset relative to the layer rather than the image canvas.

-If this is your intention, you can always move this procedure below Use layer size
+If this is your intention, you can always move this procedure below Resize to layer size

 .